-The SEND team including the SENCO, Deputy Head teacher Kelda Stevenson, Assistant SENCOs Sally Stone and Sarah Gibson and the ASD Unit Leader, Frances Dutton are responsible for:
+The SEND team including the SENDCO, Head of School Devesha Singh and Assistant SENDCO Sarah Gibson are responsible for:

-- The strategic direction of SEND provision - The day-to-day co-ordination of SEND provision within the school

-- Overseeing the arrangements for the implementation and co-ordination of SEND policy - Advising on a graduated approach to providing additional SEND support - Liaising with SLT regarding the allocation of LSA/TA support within curriculum areas - Liaising with other schools, educational psychologists and outside agencies or assisting other members of the team to do so - Liaising with potential next providers of education, to ensure a pupil and their parents are informed about options, and to plan for a smooth transition - Holding regular meetings with the SEND team to monitor student progress - Providing more detailed information and recommending strategies for staff working with students with more significant special educational needs - Providing CPD guidance re SEND and strategies for staff. - Ensuring that the school keeps the records of all pupils with SEND up to date - Monitoring the progress of SEND students providing reports for review meetings and external agencies - Making decisions about removing students from/adding students to the SEND register and deciding whether individual students need to be moved from one stage of intervention to another - Arranging for formal annual review meetings for students with statements or EHCP's of SEND and review meetings for students at School Support (K). - Liaising with parents of students with SEND
+- The strategic direction of SEND provision - The day-to-day co-ordination of SEND provision within the school - Overseeing the arrangements for the implementation and co-ordination of SEND policy - · Advising on a graduated approach to providing additional SEND support - Liaising with SLT regarding the allocation of LSA/TA support within curriculum areas - Liaising with other schools, educational psychologists and outside agencies or assisting other members of the team to do so - Liaising with potential next providers of education, to ensure a pupil and their parents are informed about options, and to plan for a smooth transition - Holding regular meetings with the SEND team to monitor student progress - Providing more detailed information and recommending strategies for staff working with students with more significant special educational needs - Providing CPD guidance re SEND and strategies for staff. - Ensuring that the school keeps the records of all pupils with SEND up to date - Monitoring the progress of SEND students providing reports for review meetings and external agencies - Making decisions about removing students from/adding students to the SEND register and deciding whether individual students need to be moved from one stage of intervention to another - Arranging for formal annual review meetings for students with statements or EHCP's of SEND and review meetings for students at School Support (K). - Liaising with parents of students with SEND